 The symptoms of ethanol poisoning actually resemble the ones which occur if your cat drinks antifreeze.
 Nausea, disorientation, vomiting, increased and uncontrollable urinating, suppressed reflexes, and a slowed-down heartbeat are the common side effects.

-Alcohol suppresses the cat’s nervous system just like it does to the human’s nervous system.
+Alcohol suppresses the cat’s nervous system, just like it does to a human nervous system.

 That’s why your pet may appear drowsy and uncoordinated or even lose consciousness.
 If the cat has eaten shortly before drinking alcohol, the symptoms might not occur for a few hours.
 However, if it has ingested ethanol on an empty stomach, the effects will kick in 10-30 minutes later.